zakiganda/LITTER-EVALUATION-AND-MONITORING-METHOD-FOR-POULTRY-FARMING-USING-DEEP-LEARNING/README.md

 accuracy greater than 90% using the selected hyperparameters.
 It is also found that YOLOv4 outperformed YOLOv3 and SSD in classifying images of poultry litter, by achieving the maximum accuracy of 97.17%.

+**The model folder in this repository contains the 3 custom model training files:**
+1. YOLOv3
+2. YOLOv4
+3. SSD

+In each model's file, it consisted of configuration file, pre-trained weight file and code file for training.